+- Cost of servicing

-Discount rate
+- Discount rate

+- Interest rate used for computing the cost of financing servicing advances

 - Interest rate used for computing float earnings

 - Compensating interest expense

 - Collection rate of other ancillary fees

 The significant components of the estimated future cash inflows for MSRs include servicing fees, late fees, float earnings and other ancillary fees.
 Significant cash outflows include the cost of servicing, the cost of financing servicing advances and compensating interest payments.